naninovel/docs/docs/guide/user-interface.md

 In order for the UI to support visibility (visible on awake, fade time) and interaction options (disable interaction), also attach a `Canvas Group` component to the same object.

 If you're OK with C# scripting and want to override default logic of the UI, [create a new component](https://docs.unity3d.com/Manual/CreatingAndUsingScripts), implement `IManagedUI` interface (feel free to inherit the component from `CustomUI` to fulfill all the interface requirements) and attach the created custom component instead.
 Check `Naninovel/Runtime/UI` folder for reference implementations of the built-in UIs.
-Here is an example of minimal implementation of a custom UI component:
+Here is a minimal implementation example of a custom UI component:

 ```csharp
 using Naninovel.UI;